bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 ## Exercises

 * Where do you see boolean algebra used in JavaScript?
+IF conditional statements, boolean primitives true and false.
+AND, OR, and NOT are represented by &&, || and ! respectively.

-* What are some examples of logical symbols in JavaScript?
+* What are some examples of logical symbols in JavaScript? &&, === !=, ||

 * The Analytical Engine was never constructed.
 Why not?
+Babbage was never able to complete construction of any of his machines due to conflicts with his chief engineer and inadequate funding.